The following are documents that CEDAR has been involved in that support effective evaluation of public health intervention and evaluation:

 - NICE Public Health guidance – recommendations for populations and individuals on activities, policies and strategies that can help prevent disease or improve health.

-- Public Health England Data and Knowledge Gateway – a single point of access to data and analysis tools from across Public Health England
+- PHE data and analysis tools – a single point of access to data and analysis tools from across Public Health England

 - NHS Choices Behind the Headlines – a guide to science in the news, which often includes diet and activity topics.